 You will get an email from Piazza with a link inviting you to create an account within the first week of the term.
 If you haven't gotten one in that time, please contact course staff.

 We will use Canvas to distribute files to you this semester.
 You can find homework and lab handouts and code files in the Canvas assignment pages.
 Written solutions and code files should be turned in to Gradescope.

 Here is a style guide to help you write clean, clear, and concise SML.
 You should follow it closely and feel free to ask for clarifications.
 Remember, style points are part of your homework grade!

 There are lots of tools which will make your experience as a 15-150 student substantially more pleasant.
 Thus, we have a tools guide which outlines what tools we recommend and how to set them up.

 We also have created a setup guide which details tasks (like ssh and scp) which you'll need for this semester.

 We require that you turn in your written homework assignments as a typeset PDF.
 There are many ways to create such a PDF, and you may use whichever one you feel comfortable with, but LaTeX is one of the best solutions.

 LaTeX source files can be created with any text editor, so emacs and vim are excellent choices.
-There are several LaTeX specific IDEs that you may find more comfortable to use, depending on your working environment:
+We highly recommend using Overleaf, an online LaTeX editor that allows you to create LaTeX documents without setting anything up.
+There are also several LaTeX specific IDEs that you may find more comfortable to use, depending on your working environment.

 sml/nj can be run from the command 'sml' in your shell.
 Alternatively, we have set up a macro 'smlnj' in /afs/andrew/course/15/150/bin that automatically wraps this with rlwrap, a convenient utility that allows you to use the arrow keys to go back and forth on a line and traverse your command history.